scriptPilot/app-framework/README.md

 ### Testing

 - Integrated code checks for [correctness](http://eslint.org/) and [standard conformity](http://standardjs.com/)
 - Development server with live reload, perfectly to use together with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/)
+- Emulator for iOS and Android devices (in progress)

 ### Building